-We have audited the financial statements of Covenant Living of Florida, Inc. (an affiliate of The Evangelical Covenant Church and Covenant Living Communities and Services (see Note 2)), which comprise the statement of financial position as of September 30, 2023 and 2022 and the related statements of operations, changes in total net assets (deficit), and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Covenant Living of Florida, Inc. (an affiliate of The Evangelical Covenant Church and Covenant Living Communities and Services (see Note 2), the "Community"), which comprise the statement of financial position as of September 30, 2024 and 2023 and the related statements of operations, changes in total deficiency in net assets, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Covenant Living of Florida, Inc. as of September 30, 2023 and 2022 and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Covenant Living of Florida, Inc. as of September 30, 2024 and 2023 and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.